NOAA-OWP/t-route/src/lookup_routing/readme lookup.md

 Install Keras
 Run the file located at  https://github.com/NOAA-OWP/t-route/blob/master/src/fortran_routing/mc_pylink_v00/MC_singleSeg_singleTS/mc_sseg_stime_NOLOOP_demo.py to generate a required file.

-## Usage
+#Usage
 Substitute for MC single segment

-## Components
+#Components
--=Main=- NNFullCombos.py :
+Main - NNFullCombos.py :
 Run this file to generate the model and predictions.

 **NN_argpase.py** :
 List of default prototyping values for command line input.
-Ex.1) "python3 NNFullCombos.py --epochs 5" will change the default number of epochs from 3 to 5.
+Ex.1) `python3 NNFullCombos.py --epochs 5` will change the default number of epochs from 3 to 5.
-Ex.2) "python3 NNFullCombos.py --batch_size 5000" will change the batch size from a default of 1000 to 5000 for this run.
+Ex.2) `python3 NNFullCombos.py --batch_size 5000` will change the batch size from a default of 1000 to 5000 for this run.

 **NN_gen_training_data.py** :
 Generates training data based on the min to max of each parameter and a specified number of slices between the two.
 For example, if the min=1 and max=3 for